ZaxonXP/modarchive_scripts/README.md

 # Intro
 - The collection of Modarchive.org modules can be played using playlists directly from the server.
 - Possition of the playback is remembered, so it can be continued from the last listened music module.
-- User can define which playlist it will listen to (selectable by fzf menu)
+- User can define which playlist will listen to (selectable by fzf menu)

 # Purpose of the scripts:
 - menu_modules.sh - for binding to some key shortcut.
 Runs st terminal with the `menu_modarchive.sh` script.